RuntimeTools/javametrics/README.md

  <groupId>com.ibm.runtimetools</groupId>
  <artifactId>javametrics-dash</artifactId>

+javametrics-prometheus
+ <groupId>com.ibm.runtimetools</groupId>
+ <artifactId>javametrics-prometheus</artifactId>
 ```

 #### Websphere Liberty
 Unpack the `.zip` or `.tar.gz` archive that you downloaded in the previous step.
-Copy the `javametrics.war` file into your [Websphere Liberty](https://developer.ibm.com/wasdev/websphere-liberty/) 'dropins' directory.
+Copy the `javametrics-dash-x.x.x.war` and the `javametrics-prometheus-x.x.x.war` files into your [Websphere Liberty](https://developer.ibm.com/wasdev/websphere-liberty/) 'dropins' directory.

+If you only want the dashboard or prometheus support you can just copy the appropriate war file to the 'dropins' directory.
+Both require the agent to be loaded following the instructions below.

 Javametrics requires a Java option to be set in order to load the agent.
 A [jvm.options](https://www.ibm.com/support/knowledgecenter/en/SSAW57_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_admin_customvars.html) file is the best way to configure this for Websphere Liberty.
 It should contain the following entry, where `path_to_install_dir` is replaced with the actual path containing the javametrics file: